andy5995/vs-fltk/docs/faq.md

 By comparison, QuickJS, Lua and especially WAMR do offer a much more sandboxed experience.
 In the future it will be possible to set up robust policies based on domains to determine which type of scripts should be allowed if any.
-For now there are some coarse [environment variables](./env-vars.md) that can be set fully disable certain features.
+For now, there are some coarse [environment variables](./env-vars.md) that can fully disable certain features.

 ### Can it be used for fully standalone applications?